velvetsnowman/CurriculumVitae/README.md

 Operating as an owner manager I was exposed to all aspects of business management:

 - Created a detailed business plan including revenue projections and cash flow expectations to secure external funding
-- identified and negotiated numerous contracts with key suppliers to ensure quietly and availability of stock
+- Identified and negotiated numerous contracts with key suppliers to ensure quality and availability of stock
 - Identified and implemented strategies to increase revenue and reduce cost
 - Overseeing the completion and payment of government tax returns
 - Ongoing monitoring of cash flow and stock to enable the business to operate day to day